xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 {% include qanda question='Try increasing the number of MPI ranks to 2, 4, and 8, respectively.
 What happens?' answer='The number of iterations grows slightly.
 The solution time decreases.' %}

-{% include qanda question='Do you think that Gauss-Seidel is well suited for use on multithreaded architectures such as GPUs?' answer='No, because Gauss-Seidel is an inherently serial algorithm.' %}
+{% include qanda question='Do you think that Gauss-Seidel is well suited for use on massively parallel architectures such as GPUs?' answer='Gauss-Seidel has limited opportunities for parallelism.
+Equation $$i$$ cannot be solved until all equations $$j, j<i$$ that $$i$$ depends on have been solved.' %}
 Hint: Have a look at the [Gauss-Seidel algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method#Algorithm).

 Another common smoother is a matrix polynomial, specifically, a Chebyshev polynomial.
 This type smoother has certain advantages over relaxation methods